 5. White space isn’t always a waste of space

 You don’t have to fill every inch of space in order to make the most of your webpage.
-Sometimes, white space can clean up the webpage clutter and emphasize the most important element of your attorney blog—the content.
+Sometimes, white space can clean up the webpage clutter and emphasize the most important element of your law firm marketing blog—the content.